-- The number of recalls of FSIS-regulated product attributed to undeclared allergens and ingredients of public health concern has increased from 7 in 2008 to 29 in 2012 - The proportion of recalls attributed to undeclared allergens and ingredients of public health concern has also increased, from 13% in 2008 to 35% in 2012 result in a Class I or Class II recall.
-(Refer to FSIS Directive 8080.1 for additional information on product recall.)
+- The number of recalls of FSIS-regulated product attributed to undeclared allergens and ingredients of public health concern has increased from 7 in 2008 to 29 in 2012 - The proportion of recalls attributed to undeclared allergens and ingredients of public health concern has also increased, from 13% in 2008 to 35% in 2012 sustained increase in the number of recalls of FSIS-regulated product that contained undeclared allergens.
+These recalls are preventable as many have been the result of ingredient changes, product changes, products in the wrong package, or products with misprinted labels.